-Oculus should have been the hoover of VR - work with me on this - the kickstarter original that created the virtual reality market we now have could have been the name synonymous with the very tech it created.
+Oculus should have been the Hoover of VR.
+The Kickstarter original that created the virtual reality market should have been the name synonymous with the tech.

-The final retail headset is sleek, with a matt and tactile black finish.
+The Oculus Rift headset is sleek, with a matt and tactile black finish.
 That said the functional design and materials don't quite scream aspirational consumer product (although it's maybe not as dry as the almost sci-fi like Vive, with its spider-eyed arrangement of tracking sensors).